hywn/cntp/README.md

-# cntp (chrome newtab plugin)
+# cntp (chrome custom newtab plugin)
-was tired of using other newtab plugins so I made my own
+was tired of using other custom newtab plugins so I made my own

+does the standard custom newtab plugin deal (redirect user to page they want instead of displaying default page)

 ## files, explained
 ```